jonschlipf/SRCWA.jl/README.md

 # SRCWA.jl
-Scatter-matrix Rigorously Coupled Wave Analysis implemented in Julia This solves Maxwell's equations for periodicallypatterned multilayers of optically isotropic materials, currently supporting the computation of reflection, transmission and layerwise absorption for arbitrary plane wave incidence.
+Scatter-matrix Rigorously Coupled Wave Analysis implemented in Julia This solves Maxwell's equations for periodically patterned multilayers of optically isotropic materials, currently supporting the computation of reflection, transmission and layerwise absorption for arbitrary plane wave incidence.

 ## Usage